 Still, deleting your Facebook account will prevent some of your personal info from being sucked up, and might make you feel better too.
 And with a few choice downloads, you won’t miss a thing.

-8 replies on “The Best Alternatives to Facebook”
+One reply on “The Best Alternatives to Facebook”

 Thanks for your marvelous posting!
 I certainly enjoyed reading it, you’re a